spenceriam/project-prism/scratchpad.md

 This document serves as a working area for the AI agent to record thoughts, plans, and track progress during development.
 The AI will update this document throughout the development process.

+## Latest Development: Primitive Models Implementation (2025-05-05)

+We've implemented a system for using simple primitive models in the Training Facility to allow development and testing without requiring external assets.
+This approach follows the GoldenEye 64-inspired low-poly aesthetic while providing immediate visual feedback.

+### Implementation Components

+1. **SimplePrimitiveGenerator** - Creates basic geometric shapes for all required models
+   - Environment elements (walls, floors, ceilings)
+   - Props (tables, chairs, barriers, etc.)
+   - Targets for the shooting range
+   - Weapon displays

+2. **TrainingPrimitiveManager** - Manages primitive models in the scene
+   - Handles instancing and positioning
+   - Provides methods for applying physics and collision

+3. **PrimitiveTrainingFacility** - Complete implementation using primitives
+   - Includes all required areas (shooting range, movement course)
+   - Implements interactive elements

+4. **SimplePrimitiveTrainingFacility** - Simplified version for immediate testing
+   - Resolves TypeScript errors in the original implementation
+   - Provides a minimal but functional training environment
+   - Uses direct Babylon.js primitives instead of complex model loading

+### Development Approach

+We took a two-pronged approach to primitive model implementation:

+1. **Comprehensive Implementation** - The full `PrimitiveTrainingFacility` with all features
+2. **Simplified Implementation** - The `SimplePrimitiveTrainingFacility` that works without TypeScript errors

+This allows us to have a working implementation immediately while continuing to develop the more comprehensive version.

+### Next Steps

+1. **Asset Acquisition** - Download the GoldenEye 64-style assets from the sources in the checklist
+2. **Asset Processing** - Convert models to glTF format and process textures for N64 style
+3. **Asset Integration** - Replace primitive models with actual assets
+4. **TypeScript Error Resolution** - Fix remaining errors in the comprehensive implementation

 ## Current Task Analysis

 ### Enemy AI Implementation (Completed)